-The 17 Boeing aircraft to be financed pursuant to this offering will consist of seven Boeing 737-724 aircraft, seven Boeing 737-824 aircraft and three Boeing 777-224 aircraft to be selected by Continental from among thirteen, fourteen and four aircraft of such type, respectively, scheduled for delivery prior to the deadline for purposes of this offering.
+The 21 Boeing aircraft to be financed pursuant to this offering will consist of four Boeing 737-724 aircraft, thirteen Boeing 737-824 aircraft, one Boeing 757-224 aircraft and three Boeing 777-224 aircraft.
+The Boeing 737-824 and 757-224 aircraft will be selected by Continental from among fifteen 737-824 aircraft and two 757-224 aircraft, respectively.
+All such aircraft are scheduled for delivery prior to the deadline for purposes of this offering.
 See "Description of the Aircraft and the Appraisals -- The Appraisals" for a description of the aircraft that may be financed with the proceeds of this offering.
-Set forth below is certain information about the Equipment Notes expected to be held in the Trusts and the aircraft expected to secure such Equipment Notes (assuming, for purposes of the chart below, that the Boeing 737-724, 737-824 and 777-224 aircraft with the lowest appraised values are selected):
+Set forth below is certain information about the Equipment Notes expected to be held in the Trusts and the aircraft expected to secure such Equipment Notes (assuming, for purposes of the chart below, that the Boeing 737-824 and 757-224 aircraft with the lowest appraised values are selected):